manifold-systems/manifold/docs/articles/metaprogramming.md

 So, why don't compilers provide _static_ metaprogramming services to lend a hand?
 That is the $64k question.
 How cool would it be to have compiler metaprogramming SPIs for popular languages such as Java and C#?
 If such services did exist, perhaps there would be much less of a disparity between Python and Java regarding, say, ML and data science?
-In my view metaprogramming is a game changer, it's up there with static typing as a key differentiating factor.
+In my view metaprogramming is a game changing, key differentiating factor.

 Most importantly, the benefits of static metaprogramming apply to both runtime and _design-time_.
 This is a crucial advantage that cannot be overstated.
 All the new types and other features provided by metaprogramming are available at compile-time.
-As a result, IDEs can use the compiler's metaprogramming SPIs to universally provide amazing developer productivity features including type and feature discovery, code completion, navigation, deterministic refactoring, and more.
+As a result, IDEs can use the compiler's metaprogramming SPIs to universally provide amazing developer productivity features including parser feedback, type and feature discovery, code completion, navigation, deterministic refactoring, and more.

 Imagine:
 - referencing elements defined in a GraphQL file directly and type-safely in your code and then...
-- navigating directly to a referenced element in the file from a call site and then...
+- navigating to a referenced element in the GraphQL file from a call site and then...
 - refactoring the element name from the GraphQL file and having code references instantly reflect the change and then...
-- finding code usages directly from the GraphQL element
+- finding all code usages directly from the GraphQL element

 All with deterministic precision made possible with static analysis.